AltspaceVR/AltspaceSDK/utilities/README.md

 This folder contains unbundled utilities that are under active development and may change independently of the SDK version number.

 ## Bundled Utilities
-There are a number of utilities that ship with altspace.js

 ###CodePen
 `altspace.utilities.codePen`